RoyalIcing/GLAArrayEditing/README.md

 The GLAArrayEditing protocol allows you to present a safe interface to the methods that interact with your list of items, while having very straight forward observing of GLAArrayEditor behind the scenes, all in the implementation of the method.

-## Your visible API with one method
+## Your visible API with two methods

 ```objective-c
 @interface ExampleObjectWithListOfCollections : NSObject